 - Sprinkle the Gyromitra on both sides with salt, allow to sit for a minute or two.

-- Meanwhile, heat the butter or oil in a wide pan.
+- Meanwhile, heat the oil in a wide pan.

 - Toss the mushrooms in the flour dredge, tap off the excess, and add them to the pan with the oil.